-B) Tax rates for Individuals in education services business
+C) Tax rates for Individuals in Business

 The income tax rate for individuals depends on the income bracket in which the individual falls.
 Resident individuals enjoy a tax free annual income threshold of UGX.
 2,820,000 per annum.
 The balance is taxed at 10%, 20% or 30% depending on the income bracket.
 Individuals who earn above UGX 120,000,000 per annum pay an additional 10% on the income above UGX 120 million.